 Frozen peas are a great way to add extra nutrients to this recipe.
 They are full of fibre, and also add colour to the dish.

-Tomato puree helps to flavour the gravy, and Marmite adds an extra tang of flavour.
+Tomato paste helps to flavour the gravy, and Marmite adds an extra tang of flavour.
 If you don't have or like Marmite, you could also use a tablespoon of Worcestershire sauce.

 Cornflour helps to thicken the juices into a delicious gravy.
 It's important to add cornflour to a cold liquid before adding it to the pan otherwise it will go lumpy.
-Cornflour is easy to use and is naturally gluten free.
+Cornflour is easy to use and makes this recipe gluten free.
 (Note cornflour is also known as cornstarch in some countries.)

 Seasoning.
 Add salt and pepper to taste.
 But remember that Marmite is already salty, so taste the dish before adding too much salt.